mohamedmohamed201295/Bankist-Application/README.md

 - Use one of the following credentials to log in:
   - Username: `mm` (PIN: `1111`)
   - Username: `jd` (PIN: `2222`)
+2. Navigate through the application:
+- View current balance, transaction history, and summary.
+- Transfer money to other users by entering their username and the amount.
+- Request a loan.
+- Close your account if needed.

+## License
+Distributed under the MIT `License`.
+See LICENSE for more information.

+## Acknowledgements
+- Design inspired by Jonas Schmedtmann's projects.
+- Icons and logos are for illustrative purposes only and belong to their respective owners.